filodb/FiloDB/README.md

 Some useful environment vars:
 * `LOG_AKKA_TO_CONSOLE` - define this to have noisy Akka Cluster logs output to the console
 * `MAYBE_MULTI_JVM` - enable multi-JVM tests for the Kafka and Standalone modules.
 These require both Cassandra and Kafka to be up and running.

+### Debugging serialization

+Right now both Java and Kryo serialization are used for Akka messaging.
+If there are mysterious hangs, or other potentially serialization-related bugs, here is where to investigate:

+1. Run the `SerializationSpec` in coordinator.client module, especially if changes have been done to the Akka configuration.
+This test uses the Akka serialization module to ensure settings and serializers work correctly.
+2. Set `MAYBE_MULTI_JVM` to true and run `cassandra/test` and `standalone/test`.
+They test multi-node communication for both ingestion and querying.
+3. Turn on `-Dakka.actor.kryo.kryo-trace=true` which logs in extreme detail Kryo serialization traces.
+Kryo seems to have an annoying habit of swallowing some serialization errors so look at the last thing serialized.
+4. In particular, enable the above when running the CLI with the standalone FiloDB process to do PromQL queries.
+5. Enable trace level debugging for the coordinator module.
+Details esp of `BinaryVector` serialization will be available and are useful for debugging.

+### Benchmarking

 To run benchmarks, from within SBT: